 This usually occurs when the individual’s training is accomplished through the performance of obligations on a sponsored contract.
 The appointments of such individuals will show an appropriate percentage of employment in the PHR System and a salary payment.

-Postdoctoral Associates are added into the university’s payroll and human resources (PHR) system.
+Postdoctoral Associates are added to the university’s payroll and human resources (PHR) system.
 The departmental business manager should be able to provide all the necessary paperwork.
 These appointments are generally regular appointments or contingent II contract appointments.

 Salaries are biweekly, through direct deposit.

 Regular-status Postdoctoral Associates are eligible to participate in the state of Maryland employee benefits plans.
 Enrollment must occur within 60 days of the appointment start date, and coverage begins with the first premium payroll deduction.

 The departmental business manager or the University Human Resources (UHR) - Office of Employee Benefits (301-405-5654) can assist you with this process.
 Information is also available on the UHR web site here.

 The costs for health care coverage vary, depending on the plan selected, but all plans include vision coverage.
 The selections include three types of medical plans with a variety of vendors.
 Premium costs range from $700 per year for the least expensive individual coverage to $2,900 per year for the most expensive family coverage.

 The premiums are subsidized by the university, with the employee paying approximately 20% of the actual cost.
 Payment occurs through a bi-weekly, tax deferred, payroll deduction.
 Co-pays for all plans are $15 per primary care visit and $15 - 30 per specialist visit.